CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 ### Other Track Notes

-Select whether or not to display all notes of the song tracks in the Score editing screen.
+Select whether or not to display notes from other song tracks in the Score editing screen.

+(Notes in muted track are not displayed.)

 ### Ruler View